Rethinking Strength at Work

 About Montina Myers-Galloway

-Burnout + Leadership Speaker | Mental Health Consultant | Legacy Shifter
+Speaker | Licensed Trauma Therapist | Mental Health Consultant

 Organizational Change with Heart + Strategy

-I provide keynotes, breakout sessions, and workshops—both virtual and in-person—that blend inspiration, lived experience, and actionable tools.
-I’ve spoken to audiences of healthcare professionals, corporate leaders, affinity groups, and faith communities across private corporations, universities, associations, and conferences.
-Let’s create a session that moves your people from burnout to breakthrough.
+I deliver keynotes, workshops, and breakout sessions—both in-person and virtual—that blend storytelling, lived experience, and actionable tools.
+Audiences have included healthcare professionals, corporate leaders, educators, affinity groups, nonprofits, and faith communities across corporations, universities, associations, and conferences.

 Atrium Health’s Levine Cancer Institute - Caring for the Caregiver: Managing Change, Stress and Workplace Demands, November 2024